mayankdp/Trivia-App/README.md

 ## Description:

 Triviana is a timed, multiple-choice trivia game.
-It generates a chosen number of random questions using a trivia API (https://github.com/linnndachen/Trivia-API) and populates fake answers using Wikidata (https://www.wikidata.org).
+It generates a chosen number of random questions using a trivia API and populates fake answers using Wikidata.
 The user's time and correct answer total are logged to be shared on a leaderboard.
+The user can also create an account in order to keep track of their quiz statistics.

 ## Feature: